biowdl/somatic-variantcalling/index.md

 A VCF file and its index.

 ### `strelka.wdl`
-A VCF file and its index.
+A VCF file and its index for indels and SNVs (and SVs if Manta is run).

 ### `vardict.wdl`
 A VCF file and its index.